State of Cybersecurity 2020-21, IIIGlimpsing the trends for 2021

 In terms of global spending on cybersecurity services and products, in 2004, it was worth $3.5 billion, which grew approximately 35 times in 13 years.
 In the next five years, from 2017 onwards, this value is predicted to exceed $1 trillion on a cumulative basis.

-On the other hand, there are omens about the expansion of attacks on the mobile sector, on which users currently depend more and more, even in their businesses.
+On the other hand, there are omens about the expansion of attacks on the mobile sector.
+Users are now more and more dependent on it, even in their businesses.
 "Fraudulent apps, SIMJacking and operating systems exploits make these devices the weakest link."
-Similarly, there are current warnings about the possible growing impact of attacks on companies via IoT devices, which are increasing in number and have the reputation of not being up to date in terms of security.
+Similarly, there are current warnings about the possible growing impact of attacks on companies via IoT devices.
+These machines are increasing in number and have the reputation of not being up to date in terms of security.
 They can mean easy entry points into companies' networks for cybercriminals.

-For more information on what is currently representing a trend among cybercriminals, and may continue to do so in the near future, we invite you to check the first post of this series on the State of Cybersecurity 2020-21.
+For more information on what’s currently representing a trend among cybercriminals and may continue to do so in the near future, we invite you to check the first post of this series.
 At this point, we want to highlight some preventive approaches that we believe will continue being trends in the coming year.

-(almost all of them today) should think about its security
+using software (almost all of them today) should think about its

 —covering the whole software development lifecycle (SDLC)—,